White, fawn, apricot, red sable, black, black & tan, tricolor

 Neither the Pug or the Cavalier likes being alone for long periods.
 While weather and climate don’t affect the Cavalier side as much, it is a factor for the Pug because of their short snout.
 In the right home, the Pugalier will reward you with friendliness toward everyone in the family or neighborhood.

 What’s the Price of Pugalier Puppies?

-Like many hybrids, the Pugalier is a relatively new kid on the block.
+Like many hybrids, the Pugalier is a fairly new kid on the block.
 You can expect to pay about $600 or more for a pup that isn’t registered with the AKC Canine Partners or American Canine Hybrid Club.
 A dog from a top lineage will easily run north of $1,000.

 Because of the health problems that Pugs may inherit, we’d recommend getting your puppy from a breeder who does genetic testing on their litters.
 However, this added assurance will also come at a higher price.
 Likewise, only buy from breeders whose dogs are all up-to-date on vaccinations and other health tests.

 3 Little-Known Facts About Pugalier